 Dig deeper into the PayScale study and you'll discover that the higher women climb on the corporate ladder, the greater the wage gap grows.
 Female executives for example, earn only $.94 for every $1 that male executives earn.

 However, even that figure vastly underestimates the wage gap because it only compares the compensation of women who've successfully been promoted, not those who've been bypassed.

-Consider: only 60 women have ever CEOed a Fortune 500 company-- an average of two-percent, according to a roll-up study by KDM Engineering, a Chicago-based engineering fir.
-Today, a measly 6.4% of such corporations are run by female CEOs.
+Consider: Only 60 women have ever CEOed a Fortune 500 company--an average of 2 percent, according to a roll-up study by KDM Engineering, a Chicago-based engineering company.
+Today, a measly 6.4 percent of such corporations are run by female CEOs.

 Measuring the average compensation of those 29 female CEOs versus the average compensation of the 471 male CEOs isn't an apples-to-apples comparison; it's comparing a small basket of apples to a huge barrel of apples.

 And that's a meaningless metric, because it doesn't capture the bigger problem, which isn't just that women are paid (somewhat) less for doing the same jobs, but that they're not getting those higher-paid jobs in the first place.